 Of course the middleman ran straight to his stockbroker, Eydelman, and told him to buy more Sirius stock.
 Eydelman, sharing the middleman’s earlier concerns, advised against it, but the middleman told him about the confidential information and its source, and from there on the scheme was off and running.

 Metro tipped and Eydelman traded on inside information about 12 more companies as they settled into a routine to cloak their illegal activities.
 Metro would get the information and pass it to the middleman.
-The middleman would then meet Eydelman, who was a registered representative at Oppenheimer & Co. and is now at Morgan Stanley, and show him the appropriate ticker symbol.
+The middleman would then meet Eydelman, who was a registered representative at Oppenheimer & Co. before moving to Morgan Stanley in 2012, and show him the appropriate ticker symbol.

 Eydelman would then go on to use the illicit tip to illegally trade on his own behalf as well as for family members, the middleman and other customers.
 The middleman allocated a portion of his profits for eventual payment back to Metro in exchange for the inside information.
 Metro also personally traded in advance of at least two deals.